CaitanyaDurley/gcp-ace/udemy/practice_test_2.md

 1. How can you connect to a Windows Server VM in the fewest number of steps?
     * Install an RDP client locally, set a Windows username and password in the console and then log in - yes
     * Set a Windows username and password in the console, verify a firewall rule for port 3389 exists and click the RDP button in the Console - no, to RDP into a Windows server you must have an RDP client installed locally.
 This answer would only work if that is the case
+NB: A later version of this test claims the answers should be the other way round, since the first option omits the essential step of allowing port 3389 through the firewall.
+So who knows.
 1. How would you view data access logs?
     * Go to the Audit log in the Console - yes, data access logs are a type of audit log
     * Go to Operation Suite and filter the logs - no, we want audit logs